Cioannou101/PMLE_SWA-PAS_fitting/README.md

 - Goodness-of-fit metrics
 - Timestamps and metadata

+## Citation

+If you use this software, please cite the Zenodo software release associated with the publication.

+The DOI for the archived release will be available through Zenodo.

+## Version

+Current release: v1.0.1

 ## Support & Contributing

 For questions or issues using this code, please contact: